Destiny 2: Release

 They confirmed that Earth's Cosmodrome patrol location and strikes would return during seasons 12 and 13, and that the original game's Vault of Glass raid would also return sometime in Year 4 (later confirmed for Season 14).
-Bungie announced that they have at least two additional years of content planned out, with the Beyond Light expansion launching on November 10, 2020, followed by The Witch Queen and Lightfall afterwards—The Witch Queen was originally planned for November 2021, but was delayed to early 2022, with Lightfall being delayed to early 2023.
+Bungie announced that they had at least two additional years of content planned out, with the Beyond Light expansion launching on November 10, 2020, followed by The Witch Queen and Lightfall afterwards—The Witch Queen was originally planned for November 2021, but was delayed to early 2022, with Lightfall being delayed to early 2023.
 By this point in the original Destinys life cycle, a full sequel was the next release.
 Bungie stated that they did not want to do a Destiny 3 at this time because it would require them, as well as the players, to have to start over and they wanted to instead continue to build upon Destiny 2.
-A final chapter followed Lightfall—The Final Shape—and concluded the first saga of Destiny, called the "Light and Darkness Saga", before beginning a new saga for the franchise.
+A final chapter followed Lightfall—The Final Shape—and concluded the first saga of Destiny, called the "Light and Darkness Saga", before beginning what was intended to be a new saga for the franchise called the "Fate Saga".

-In May 2020 Bungie affirmed its plans to release Destiny 2 for the next-generation consoles, PlayStation 5 and Xbox Series X, and that the game on these platforms would support native 4K resolution at 60fps.
+In May 2020, Bungie affirmed its plans to release Destiny 2 for the next-generation consoles, PlayStation 5 and Xbox Series X, and that the game on these platforms would support native 4K resolution at 60fps.
 Xbox Series S, which was revealed after the announcement, would run at 1080p resolution instead.
 Bungie also confirmed that cross-play would be supported within the same family of consoles (e.g., PlayStation 4 and 5) at launch, and between all platforms starting with Season 15 later in 2021.
 The PlayStation 5 and Xbox Series X/S versions of the game were released on December 8, 2020.
 Destiny 2 players on PlayStation 4 and Xbox One can update their versions to the newer consoles within the same family for free and bring existing content across, with Bungie using Microsoft's "Smart Delivery" program for the Xbox Series X/S update.
 Field of view customization was also added.

 As part of general growth of the company, Bungie announced in early 2021 that it was looking to expand the Destiny IP beyond video games and creating a "Destiny Universe".
 As part of this, in March 2021, Destiny 2s current leads Luke Smith and Mark Noseworthy were named as executive creative director and vice president, respectively, of Bungie's new Destiny Universe division, while Justin Truman was named to general manager for Destiny 2.

+At the end of each content year, Bungie would package all preceding expansions into a bundle, branded as a "Legacy Collection".
+As a result of the game ending active development, Bungie packaged all available expansions, content packs, and dungeon keys into a bundle called Destiny 2: The Collection on June 9, 2026.